UPPMAX/HPC-python/docs/day2/use_isolated_environments.rst

 - Another example is when a reviewer want you to remake a figure.
     - You have already started to use a newer Python version or newer packages and
-    - realise that your earlier script does not work anymore.
+    - realize that your earlier script does not work anymore.
 - Having freezed the environment would have solved you from this issue!

 .. note::